-- the statement of profit or loss;

-- the statement of comprehensive income;

-- the statement of financial position;

-- the statement of changes in equity;

-- the statement of cash flows; and

-- the related Notes 1 to 31.
+- the consolidated income statement; - the consolidated statement of comprehensive income; - the consolidated and parent company statements of financial position; - the consolidated and parent company statements of changes in equity; - the consolidated cash flows; - the related notes 1 to 31.

-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.
+The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law, United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.
+The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom adopted international accounting standards and as applied in accordance with the provisions of the Companies Act 2006.